sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/upgrade.md

 ## Upgrade to Sensu Go 6.2.0 from any previous version

-As of Sensu Go 6.0, it is not possible to delete namespaces that were referenced in other resources.
+Prior to Sensu Go 6.0, sensu-backend allowed you to delete a namespace even when other resources still referenced that namespace.

-However, before Sensu Go 6.0, sensu-backend did allow you to delete a namespace even when other resources still referenced that namespace.
+As of Sensu Go 6.0, it is not possible to delete namespaces that are referenced in other resources.

-As a result, pre-6.0 users may have resources, including check configurations, that reference non-existent namespaces.
+As a result, users whose configuration predates Sensu Go 6.0 may have lingering resources, including check configurations, that reference non-existent namespaces.

 Upgrading to Sensu Go 6.2.0 requires sensu-backend to upgrade check configurations.
 If you have check configurations that reference non-existent namespaces, the 6.2.0 upgrade operation will fail when it encounters one of these check configurations.